 This is a simple flow-control mechanism that a peer can use to avoid overflowing its queues or otherwise finding itself receiving more messages than it can process.

 The peer that receives a request to stop sending content will finish sending the current content (if any), and then wait until flow is reactivated.

 '''

 no_ack = None

+'''

+'''

 on_decode_error = None

+'''

+'''

 on_message = None

-prefetch_count = None

-purge()

-Purge messages from all queues.

 '''